remarcmij/JavaScript1/Week1/MAKEME.md

 Git homework for this week:

-Pair up with another student in your class.
+1. Pair up with another student in your class.
 The homework requires two people to work together.
-Let's call them admin and user.
+Let us call them admin and user.

-1. admin creates a new repository on github called “animals” (without quotes).
+2. admin creates a new repository on github called "animals" (without quotes).
-2. admin adds a file called “zoo.txt” with some animals generally found in a zoo.
+3. admin adds a file called "zoo.txt" with some animal generally found in a zoo.
-3. admin commits and pushes his changes (in master branch).
+4. admin commits and pushes his changes (in master branch)
-4. admin adds user as a collaborator (find out how to add a collaborator to a git repository).
+5. admin adds user as a collaborator (find out how to add a collaborator to a git repository)
-5. user clones the repository from admin (find out how to clone a repository.
-Note that `git init` is not required when you clone a repository).
+6. user clones a repository from admin (find out how to clone a repository.
+Note that `git init` is not required when you clone a repository)
-6. user makes a new branch called user-dev.
+7. user makes a new branch called user-dev
-7. user adds another file called “pets.txt” with some animals generally found in a home.
+8. user adds another file called "pets.txt" with some animals generally found in a home.
-8. user commits and pushes his branch to remote.
+9. user commits and pushes his branch to remote
-9. admin pulls the branch crated by user (find out how to pull changes from a repository).
+10. admin pulls the branch crated by user (find out  how to pull changes from the repository)
-10. admin submits the link to his github repository (named "animals"), where Unmesh should be able to see the collaborator’s (i.e. user’s) branch along with his commits.

 Note: